romstad/Chess.jl/docs/src/index.md

 ## Installation

-Chess.jl can be installed from the package manager i Julia's REPL:
+Chess.jl can be installed from the package manager at Julia's REPL:

 ```
 (@v1.6) pkg> add Chess